Blandford Forum: History

 Almost all of Blandford's buildings were destroyed on 4 June 1731 by the "great fire", which was the last of several serious fires that occurred in the 16th, 17th and 18th centuries.
 The fire began in a tallow chandler's workshop on a site that is now The King's Arms public house.
 Within a few hours, almost 90% of the town's fabric had gone; all fire-fighting equipment had been lost to the fire and the church's lead roof had melted.
-Even properties west of the river in Blandford St Mary and Bryanston were burned, though notable buildings that survived in the town include the Ryves Almshouses and Dale House in Salisbury Street, Old House in The Close, and much of East Street.
+Even properties west of the river in Blandford St Mary and Bryanston were burned, though notable buildings that survived in the town include the Ryves Almshouses and Dale House in Salisbury Street, Old House in The Close, and much of East Street, including Stour House.
 An Act of Parliament was introduced that stated that rebuilding work must be in brick and tile and should begin within four years.
 With assistance from the rest of the country—including £1,000 given by King George II—the town was rebuilt over the next ten years to the designs of local architects John and William Bastard.
 Bottlenecks were removed and streets realigned in the new town plan, which also provided a wider market place.
 As well as residential and commercial property, new buildings included a new town hall, school and church.
 The redesigned town centre has survived to the present day virtually intact.

 After the post-fire reconstruction Blandford remained a thriving market town.
 Wool spinning and button making were also significant, and the brewing and hostelry trades expanded.
 The turnpike road between Salisbury and Dorchester was made in 1756 and passed through the town, and the arrival of the coaching era increased the town's prosperity, though the built fabric of the town changed little until the first half of the 19th century, when houses for wealthier inhabitants were built to the north alongside the roads to Salisbury and Shaftesbury.
+By the time of the 1841 census the town had 3,339 inhabitants.
 Later in the 19th century, perhaps following the installation of piped water, more densely packed buildings were built to the northeast, replacing gardens and barracks for the poor (that had been erected following the fire) between the roads to Salisbury and Wimborne Minster.
 Rail transport arrived in Blandford in the 1860s, though this did not impact greatly on the town's economy.

 Blandford's weekly animal market disappeared in the 20th century, perhaps a casualty of motorised transport that enabled larger markets to be held in fewer centres (the market at nearby Sturminster Newton increased significantly).
-By the middle of the 20th century Blandford Fair, a seasonal sheep fair held in summer and autumn, had also disappeared, due to changes in animal husbandry and a reduction in sheep numbers in the county.
+By the middle of the 20th century, Blandford Fair, a seasonal sheep fair held in summer and autumn, had also disappeared, due to changes in animal husbandry and a reduction in sheep numbers in the county.